Adaptive Complexity Model Predictive Control: Adaptive Complexity MPC

 \subsection{Algorithm Overview}

 The core idea of adaptive complexity is to leverage models of differing complexity to simplify the model in regions where feasibility is assured and only increase complexity as needed to guarantee feasibility and stability properties.
-Our approach is to define a simplicity set $S_k$ at each time $k$ which indicates whether state-action pairs at a given time in the horizon after $k$ can be simplified, and piece-wise dynamics that can propagate the state both into and out of this set.
-Conditions on this set $S_k$ can be directly drawn from the literature on templates and anchors \cite{full1999templates} -- elements of $S_k$ represent times corresponding to state-action pairs that follow a feasible, attracting, invariant submanifold within the complex (``anchor'') space, i.e.\ follow the ``template'' dynamics.
-In other words, membership in $S_k$ implies that the system remains on the manifold after applying the complex dynamics and without violating constraints.
-This knowledge allows the system to optimize directly on the manifold in these regions, omitting the lifted component of the system and thus improving efficiency, while retaining these components when the feasibility or invariant properties are no longer satisfied.
+Our approach is to recursively define a simplicity set $S_k$ at each time $k$ whose elements are times $i$ in the prediction horizon where state-control pairs can be simplified.
+This simplicity set is then used to define a smaller OCP which can be solved more efficiently and from which a standard MPC control policy can be extracted.
+The OCP solution is then used to update the next simplicity set, $S_{k+1}$.

+Conditions on this set $S_k$ can be directly drawn from the literature on templates and anchors \cite{full1999templates} -- elements of $S_k$ represent times corresponding to state-control pairs that follow a feasible, attracting, invariant submanifold within the complex (``anchor'') space, i.e.\ follow the ``template'' dynamics.
+In other words, membership in $S_k$ implies that the system remains on the manifold after applying the complex dynamics and without violating constraints, as shown visually in Fig.~\ref{fig:ac:S_illustration}.
+This approach relaxes the typically restrictive requirement that template and anchor relations are \emph{always} satisfied for two dynamical systems, and replaces it with a method to identify \emph{when} they can be satisfied at a given time.
+This allows the algorithm to account for differences between the two systems, while improving performance proportionally to the extent to which they align.
 Note that while this work assumes one template per anchor, it could be further extended to include multiple templates describing different reductions of the anchor dynamics.